feross/feross.org/_posts/2011-11-14-linode-vps-hosting-review.md

 If you're considering a Linode, I recommend you **start out with the smallest one and upgrade if/when you need to**.

-I currently host all my sites on the "Linode 768" plan -- 768MB ram, 30GB storage, and 300GB transfer.
-When one of my sites goes viral, like [YouTube Instant did](/youtube-instant-media-frenzy/#media) or [EmuSpin did](/my-recent-hacks/#emuspin), I just migrate to a bigger Linode.
+I currently host all my sites on the "Linode 1GB" plan, which is probably overkill, but its nice to be able to handle random traffic spikes without much work.
+When a site goes viral, like [YouTube Instant did](/youtube-instant-media-frenzy/#media) or [EmuSpin did](/my-recent-hacks/#emuspin), I just migrate to a bigger Linode.

-For example, as [YouTube Instant](http://ytinstant.com) picked up steam, I upgraded the server several times, eventually ending up at the "Linode 4GB" plan -- 4GB ram, 160GB storage, and 1600GB transfer.
+For example, as [YouTube Instant](http://ytinstant.com) picked up steam, I upgraded the server several times, eventually ending up at the "Linode 4GB" plan -- at the time, 4GB ram, 160GB storage, and 1600GB transfer.
 Migrating plans takes about 15 minutes, and your sites will be inaccessible during that time.

 ![Network Traffic to YouTube Instant](/images/My-Network-Traffic-Last-30-Days1.png)

 If I had more time, I would have switched from Apache to Nginx so that each new visitor wouldn't spawn a whole new 20MB process.
 As you'll quickly find out, the scarcest resource in a VPS hosting environment is RAM.
-Nginx -- and other high concurrency, low memory servers -- are a lifesaver here.
+Nginx, node.js -- and other high concurrency, low memory servers -- are a lifesaver here.

 ## Linode rocks!